flanagancd68/talmidimway/content/tour/why-go.md

 Common Questions:
 {{< spoiler text="**What is the Estimated Cost?**" >}}
-We are budgeting around $4800 per person
+We are budgeting around $4700 per person.

 This amount is _preliminary_.
 Once we can confirm a minimum number of attendees (30), GTI can confirm the price.
 Post-COVID, prices are up everywhere - jet and diesel fuel costs are particularly volatile.
 We will do what we can to keep costs down without sacrificing teaching content.